 Riders on the Orphan Train is Coming to the Library

-Bartlesville Public Library will present “Riders on the Orphan Train” from 6:30 p.m. to 8 p.m. on Monday, March 30th in the Library’s Meeting Room A, located at 600 S. Johnstone Ave.
+The Bartlesville Public Library will present “Riders on the Orphan Train” from 6:30 to 8:00 p.m. on Monday, March 30th in the Library’s Meeting Room A, located at 600 S. Johnstone Ave.

 This one-hour multimedia presentation includes live music by Phillip Lancaster and Alison Moore, a video montage with archival photographs and interviews of survivors and a dramatic reading of the 2012 novel “Riders on the Orphan Train” by award-winning author Alison Moore.